Shot-noise processes with logarithmic response function and their scaling limits: Main results

 \section{Main results}

 We consider here the shot-noise process defined as $S:=\left\{S(t)\right\}_{t \geq 0}$, where

 and $g: \mathbb{R}^+ \to \mathbb{R}^+$ represents the response function, which, in this case, depends on the ratio instead of the distance between the current time and the renewal epoch.

-Since, by assumption, $g(\cdot)$ has non-negative values, the effect of the noises is supposed to linger over time.
+We assume that $g(t)=0,$ for $t \leq 1$, in order to guarantee convergence of the sum in \eqref{defs}; moreover, since $g(\cdot)$ has non-negative values, the effect of the noises is supposed to linger over time.
 The r.v.'s $T_j$, $j \in \mathbb{N}$, are the Poisson arrival times (epochs) of shots, with rate $\lambda$; for any $j \in \mathbb{N}$, the r.v. $R_j(T_j)$ represents the noise (a random variable) caused by the $j$-th shot at time $T_j$ and is assumed to depend on $T_j$ (as emphasized by the notation).
 On the other hand, the $R_j$'s are conditionally independent of each other and identically distributed with

 The conditional moments of $R_j$, i.e. $K_r(u):=\int_{\mathbb{R}}x^r dF_u(x)$, for any $u,r \in \mathbb{R}^+ $ and $j \in \mathbb{N}$, are assumed to be finite at least for $r=1,2,3,4$.
 Moreover, we assume that $K_1(u)=0,$ for any $u,$ without loss of generality.